Jickelsen/reverse-quil/README.md

 # reverse-quil

-A game-like simulation built with Quil, soon to have game-state undo.
+A game-like simulation built with Quil.
+Control the ball with WASD and reverse time with shift.

 ## Usage